amaiorano/vectrexy/README.md

 ### Tips for building

-If you opeted for vcpkg's integrated installation, via `vcpkg integrate install`, then everything should just work.
+If you opted for vcpkg's integrated installation, via `vcpkg integrate install`, then everything should just work.
 If not, it's recommended to clone `vcpkg` in the same parent directory where `vectrexy` is cloned so that it's found automatically.
 Alternatively, you can either specify the vcpkg toolchain file via cmake arg:

 ```bash
 cmake -DCMAKE_TOOLCHAIN_FILE=../../vcpkg/scripts/buildsystems/vcpkg.cmake ..